liferay/electric/packages/electricjs.com/src/pages/docs/pages.md

 Markdown files are intended for easier writing of documentation and content, these files are rendered to HTML and then wrapped in a `soy` template and rendered along all `soy` pages.

+The `namespace` is also auto-generated based on the file path, so it does not need to be declared at the top of the file.

 ```
 ---